PLANNED GIVING TO NEW ORLEANS MUSEUM OF ART

 The Isaac Delgado Society

 This society celebrates those who remember the museum in their estate plans or make a planned gift.
 There are no dues or fees associated with membership.
 With permission, society members are recognized in certain publications and receive invitations to patron previews and a special annual event.
-Most important, members of the Isaac Delgado Society know they are ensuring NOMA’s standard of excellence for future generations.
+Most importantly, members of the Isaac Delgado Society know they are ensuring NOMA’s standards of excellence for future generations.
 All are welcome and qualify for membership in the Society by:

 - Naming NOMA in a will

 - Designating life insurance policy proceeds to the Museum, or by donating an insurance policy

 - Making NOMA a beneficiary of a retirement plan, IRA, 401(k), or 403(b)

 - Transferring real estate to NOMA through life estate

 - Promising a gift of a work of art that the museum has agreed to accept

 - Invitation to attend exclusive events with curators including private exhibition tours and collection highlights.